turgu1/maison/Readme.md

 The application process can change the amount of seconds for the next deep sleep period using the `Maison::set_deep_sleep_wait_time()` function.
 This can be called inside the application `process_state()` function before returning control to the framework.

 As the device will be in a deep sleep state almost all the time, it becomes more difficult for it to get messages from the MQTT broker.
-Messages to be read by the device must then be using Qos (quality of service) of 1 or 2 to have them delivered when the device will be ready to receive them (network is running and the message callback in operation).
-When connecting to the broker, Maison will connect with the cleanup flag to false, indicating the need to keep what is in the queue for retrieval during sleep time.
+Messages to be read by the device must then be using Qos (quality of service) of 1 to have them delivered when the device will be ready to receive them (network is running and the message callback is in operation).
+When connecting to the broker, **Maison** will connect with the cleanup flag to false, indicating the need to keep what is in the queue for retrieval after sleep time.
+The MQTT broker uses the client_name as the id to manage persistency.
+As such, it is required to be different than any other device name.
+When no device name is supplied in the config file (empty string), **Maison** uses the mac address as the device name.
+Insure that when us set the device name, it is unique amongst your devices. **Maison** prefix it with "client-" and send it to the MQTT broker at connection time.

 The ESP8266 does not allow for a sleep period longer than 4294967295 microseconds, that corresponds to around 4294 seconds or 71 minutes.